HomeDing/homeding.github.io/dev/deepsleep.md

 It is not possible to exactly detect a reset that was caused by a wake-up from sleep mode as this is done ba setting a flag before entering the deep sleep mode in RTC memory.
 Resetting a device that is in deep sleep mode will probably start without waiting for the `connecttime` to be over.
 A power-down, power-up cycle will however start with a full `connecttime`.

+The Greeting Phase on the Board startup sequence is also skipped so reduced information is shown in the log output.

 ## Trigger the deep sleep phase